'Toughest' abortion bill approved in US

 If it comes into effect the bill will ban most abortions after six weeks of pregnancy, and rights groups say it will be the country's most restrictive.

-Critics argue it makes having an abortion illegal before most women even realise they are pregnant.
+Critics argue it will make having an abortion illegal before most women even realise they are pregnant.

-Iowa's Republican governor Kim Reynolds has not said if she will sign the bill.
+Iowa's Republican Governor Kim Reynolds has not said if she will sign the bill.

-Republican Representative Shannon Lundgren told local media this week that she believes the bill will become law.

-"We're in the majority for a reason and that includes advancing the pro-life cause," Ms Lundgren told the Waterloo-Cedar Falls Courier.

 Last year, Iowa Republicans successfully banned abortions after 20 weeks of pregnancy.